Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.

 If a woman chooses vaginal delivery after having had one previous cesarean delivery, she should plan to have her baby in facilities equipped to rapidly do a cesarean delivery because

 An obstetrician, an anesthesiologist, nurses, and sometimes a pediatrician are involved in this surgical procedure.
 Use of anesthetics, intravenous drugs, antibiotics, and blood transfusions helps make a cesarean delivery safe.
-Having the woman walk around soon after surgery reduces the risk of blood clots forming in the legs or pelvis, traveling to the lungs, and blocking arteries there (pulmonary embolism).
-Cesarean delivery results in more overall pain afterward, a longer hospital stay, and a longer recovery time than vaginal delivery.

 For a cesarean delivery, an incision can be made in the upper or lower part of the uterus.